MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-phone-numbers-for-your-organization/contact-pstn-service-desk.md

 - For assistance that's related to numbers setup and configuration, licenses, fees, or billing, see [Support Contact for Business Products - Admin Help](/microsoft-365/admin/contact-support-for-business-products?tabs=online&view=o365-worldwide).

-- For information about the calling plans that are available in your country or region, see [Countries and region availability for Audio Conferencing and Calling Plans](../country-and-region-availability-for-audio-conferencing-and-calling-plans/country-and-region-availability-for-audio-conferencing-and-calling-plans.md).
+- For information about the calling plans that are available in your country/region, see [Countries and region availability for Audio Conferencing and Calling Plans](../country-and-region-availability-for-audio-conferencing-and-calling-plans/country-and-region-availability-for-audio-conferencing-and-calling-plans.md).

 - For information that can help you select the appropriate type(s) of phone numbers for your organization, see [Different kinds of phone numbers](../different-kinds-of-phone-numbers-used-for-calling-plans.md).